Prathamsahu52/Prathamsahu52.github.io/content/authors/admin/_index.md

 interests:
   - Machine Learning
   - Mathematics
-  - System Design and dev
+  - System Design and Dev

 # Education to show in About widget
 education: